JesseAlderliesten/pkg-dev-ctv/proposal.md

 - `r pkg("pkgbuild")` provides the `build()` function to build R packages and has several utilities to facilitate building packages with compiled code.
 - `r pkg("pkgload")` simulates the process of installing a package and then attaching it, enabling rapid iterative development.
-- There are many packages to facilitate installing packages from remote source code repositories, including those hosted on platforms like GitHub or GitLab. `r pkg("remotes")` has no dependencies and will install packages from any git or subversion repository accessible from a URL, with helpers for specific cases.
+- There are many packages to facilitate installing packages from remote source code repositories, including those hosted on platforms like GitHub or GitLab. `r pkg("remotes")` has no dependencies and will install packages from any git or subversion repository accessible from an URL, with helpers for specific cases.
 In particular, `remotes::install_bioc()` can be used to install the development version of a Bioconductor package. `r pkg("ipkg")` depends on remotes and facilitates installing GitHub packages using a proxy website, if you don't have access to GitHub.

 ### Checking a package

 #### Standard check

-The standard package check is implemented in `R CMD check` which should be run on a package built with `R CMD build`.
+The standard package check is implemented in `R CMD check`, which should be run on a package built with `R CMD build`.
 The check runs examples and tests in the package and the contents of the package are tested in various ways for consistency and portability.